itsmimzi/Battleship/README.md

- :+1: _Feel free to explore and enhance the graphical aspects of the game or experiment with different AI strategies within the Pygame environment!_
+ :tipping_hand_woman: _Feel free to explore and enhance the graphical aspects of the game or experiment with different AI strategies within the Pygame environment!_